 One of the challenges as a private chef is constantly coming up with new dishes.
 When you’re feeding the same clients every day, you want to be able to bring new recipes to the table rather than preparing the same old meals.
-I’ll admit, some meals are not quite as successful as others, but when I do create a dish that is, I have to take a moment and share it with you.
+I’ll admit, some meals are not quite as successful as others, but when I do create a delicious dish, I have to share it with you.
 Today on the menu is Moroccan glazed chicken with apricots and pistachio mint couscous.
 To be honest, I wasn’t completely sure how this dish would turn out, but to my pleasant surprise, it was delicious!
 Easy to prepare and tasty?
 That makes it a winner in my book!

 **Helpful tips and common mistakes